CarissaHluchan/news-wire/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
+New Wire, an app that allows people to choose articles form various sources to read the news by date.

 ### Technology:
 [//]: <> (Add technology you used for this project.)